toad-lib/toad.dev-docs/README.md

 Users who are viewing the JS platform at version 1.0.0 will see code sample 2 but not 3, etc.

-Users viewing the book on a platform that does not have a code sample will see a small warning saying something like "sorry, we don't have a code sample for this yet :tear:".
+Users viewing the book on a platform that does not have a code sample will see a small warning saying something like "sorry, we don't have a code sample for this yet :cry:".

 to prevent them from being cluttered with boilerplate, you may (judiciously) omit code from code samples by